rhysstever/Eona/Religion/Deities of Eona.md

 Because no one has ever met a greater deity, no one knows what they look like.
 Artists will always depict them faceless, usually covered up by something.
 For example, Atal, deity of the sun and light, is commonly shown with the sun as their head.
 Furthermore, each greater deity is considered genderless and, thus, is inaccurate to be called a god or goddess.

-Within every major nation of [[Ezavriel]], the following deities are approved and worshipped: Eona the Creator, Atal the Shining One, Unus the All-Knowing, Ovaira the Lifebringer, Thoros the Ultimate Judge, Meralin the Wild Sorcerer, and Vhord the Warrior.
+Within every major nation of [[Ezavriel]], the following deities are approved and worshipped: Eona the Creator, Atal the Shining One, Unus the All-Knowing, Ovara the Life-bringer, Thoros the Ultimate Judge, Meralin the Wild Sorcerer, and Vhord the Warrior.
 Other deities may be allowed by certain nations.

 ### List
 | Deity                     | Representation         | Alignment | Symbol                                   |